 My name is Stan Cho, and I'm a second-generation Korean-Canadian who is proud to call Willowdale home.
-Born and raised in Toronto, my story is a familiar one to lots of Canadians.
+Born on September 14, 1977, and raised in Toronto, my story is a familiar one to lots of Canadians.

 My dad immigrated to Toronto from South Korea without knowing the language or culture, but he understood something essential about this place: as long as you’re not afraid of hard work there are opportunities here for everyone.
 He started working at a Beck’s convenience store, that was his first real job.
 He worked long hours in order to bring my mom and grandparents to Canada.

 Eventually he got his real estate licence and opened his own brokerage, and that became our family business.
 I’m extremely grateful to my parents, not just for the life they were able to give me and my two siblings, but for the values they instilled in us.

 My Mom and Dad holding me and my little sister Christine outside their first home in Rexdale.

 I was born in Rexdale but moved to Willowdale when I was around 8 years old.
 I attended York Mills Collegiate and eventually the University of Toronto where I played varsity Rugby and served in the student government.